liujingbreak/ts-l12n/README.md

 	* A lot...

 ## What shouldn't be supported by a Server side i18n tool,
-	- Dynamic element creation, dynamic element class name adding, only client side knows when you add a a class name like "t".
+	* Dynamic element creation, dynamic element class name adding, only client side knows when you add a a class name like "t".

-	- Tell you later...
+	* Let us think ...